brian32768/rfr-test/README.md

-This project is currently contains my experiments with redux-first-router.
+This project is my first sample project for redux-first-router.

 It has a simple navbar and lets me test jumping from one page to another through the navbar and using browser history.

 Since my goal is a mapping app, it has a simulated map page.
+You can enter center/zoom in a form on the Map page and it will update them navbar button and the address bar.
+You can modify the address bar and it will update the Map page.

-### Some of it works!
+### It all works!

 On the "map" page, there is a form.
-Type a "geohash" string (anything!) and that string should copy into the URL address bar.
-(A history "replace" operation.
+Type a "center" string (anything!) and that string should copy into the URL address bar.
-It's not doing that yet.
-It does modify the NavLink so that going to another page and then returning to the Map will restore the most recent location.

 The "User" links in the navbar are from the redux-first-router examples and are just hanging around right now to give me some alternative targets for